Kshitij-Banerjee/Blog/README.md

 # Blog

-I blog about tech stuff mostly, but I think I plan to add random stuff as well.
+I blog about tech stuff mostly, but I think I do not restrict it to that.
+I may add things related to health, music etc if I deem it fit.

-Mostly its like my notebook, where I keep writing what i'm learning or implementing.
+Mostly its like my notebook, where I keep writing what I'm learning or implementing.